New Analysis: Toronto’s visitor economy generates $10.3 billion in economic impact

 Visitor spending has a significant impact on industries and employment in Toronto.
 Nearly 70,000 jobs are supported by visitor spending, with those positions generating $3.1 billion in wages for employees and representing 4.6 per cent of all jobs within Toronto.
 With 10,000 new jobs added over the last five years, jobs supported by visitor spending are also growing at a faster rate than the overall economy.

-“The visitor economy is an important pillar in Toronto’s diverse economy, and an incubator for the broader economy that fuels industries and creates jobs for residents,” said Scott Beck, President & CEO of Tourism Toronto.
+“The visitor economy is an important pillar in Toronto’s diverse economy, and an incubator for the broader economy that fuels industries and creates jobs for residents,” said Scott Beck, President & CEO of Destination Toronto.
 “This is a destination with visitors as diverse as the city itself.
 From the leisure travellers, to the delegates here for meetings, conferences and events, Toronto’s visitor economy is thriving – and when the visitor economy is strong, so is Toronto.”

 The data also found that the benefits of the visitor economy are felt beyond the city of Toronto.
 When looking at the Toronto region, in 2018, the economic impact of the visitor economy reached $17.6 billion, creating more than 121,000 total jobs, and $5.2 billion in wages.
 Visitors also provide a significant economic boost for communities outside the Toronto region, as they spend a further $2 billion in communities including Niagara Falls, Ottawa and Muskoka.